awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-lamp.md

 + Create a LAMP instance in Lightsail\.
 To learn more, see [Create an Amazon Lightsail instance](how-to-create-amazon-lightsail-instance-virtual-private-server-vps.md)\.
 + Register a domain name, and get administrative access to edit its DNS records\.
 To learn more, see [DNS in Amazon Lightsail](understanding-dns-in-amazon-lightsail.md)\.
 **Note**
 We recommend that you manage your domain’s DNS records using a Lightsail DNS zone\.
-To learn more, see [Creating a DNS zone to manage your domain’s DNS records in Amazon Lightsail](lightsail-how-to-create-dns-entry.md)\.
+To learn more, see [Creating a DNS zone to manage your domain’s DNS records in Lightsail](lightsail-how-to-create-dns-entry.md)\.
 + Use the browser\-based SSH terminal in the Lightsail console to perform the steps in this tutorial\.
 However, you can also use your own SSH client, such as PuTTY\.
 To learn more about configuring PuTTY, see [Download and set up PuTTY to connect using SSH in Amazon Lightsail](lightsail-how-to-set-up-putty-to-connect-using-ssh.md)\.

 After you've completed the prerequisites, continue to the [next section](#install-certbot-on-your-instance-lamp) of this tutorial\.